 How is the surgery done?

-Squint surgery is a very common eye operation.
+Squint surgery is a common eye operation.
 It usually involves weakening or strengthening certain eye muscle(s) by moving the position of the eye muscle to give the desired effect.

 The squint operation is usually performed on the squinting eye.
 In some cases, the operation has to be carried out on both eyes, and on occasions on the normal eye, usually if this is not a patient’s first squint operation.
 These muscles are attached to the front of the eye under the conjunctiva (the clear surface layer).